turnbasedgames/urturn/docs/docs/1-Getting-Started/1-tictactoe.md

 #### 4. onPlayerQuit

-This function will be called whenever a player [quits the game](/docs/backend#onplayerquit).
-It provides us with the ID of the player who quit and the current board game state.
+This [function](/docs/API/backend#onplayerquit-required) will be called whenever a player quits the game.
+It provides us with the player who quit and the current board game state.

 For tic-tac-toe, the game will end if one of the players quits.
-The game will be marked as unjoinable and finished, and the remaining player will be marked the winner.
+The game will be marked as not joinable and finished, and the remaining player will be marked the winner.

 ```js title="index.js"
 function onPlayerQuit(plr, boardGame) {